Ayakha-Mangoloti/EkasiRental/README.md

 ---

 ## 🏁 Conclusion
-This project demonstrates the application of HTML, CSS, responsive design principles, and version control using GitHub.
-The website provides a functional and visually appealing rental platform designed for township communities.
+This project demonstrates the practical application of HTML5, CSS3, JavaScript, responsive web design, SEO principles, and version control using GitHub.
+The final website provides a functional, user-friendly, and interactive rental platform designed to support township communities in finding affordable accommodation.